 We have a great guest writer for you today!
-He’s going to tell you about some clever camping ideas I know you’re going to use often.
+He’s going to tell you about some clever camping ideas that help eliminate camping stress.
+I know you’re going to use often.
 But first, a bit about our guest:

 Luke is a fitness, health and travel blogger.
 He is editor-in-chief at the blog Ripped.me and one of the contributors at blogs Traveltalk and Fitness Food & Travel.
 He follows the trends in fitness, gym and healthy living and loves to share his knowledge through useful and informative articles.